dotnet/dotNext/README.md

-# docFX dark theme
+# DocFX dark theme
-A dark theme for docFX generated documentation.
+A dark template for documentation generated with [DocFX](https://dotnet.github.io/docfx/).
+This is an override of the default template so you need to enable both in the docfx.json.